-Every city or town candidate and his or her political committee, if any, is required to file Form CPF M102 with the local election official on or before each reporting date as discussed in the next section.
+Every city or town candidate who files locally, and his or her political committee, if any, is required to file Form CPF M102 with the local election official on or before each reporting date as discussed in the next section.
 This report must be signed by the candidate and treasurer, if any, under the penalties of perjury.
 Candidates and treasurers are responsible for the legality, validity, completeness and accuracy of each of their reports.
-The following information should be filed with or on Form CPF M102:
+The following information should be filed on Form CPF M102:

-o Schedule A - Receipts: An alphabetical listing of all contributions in excess of \$50 received in a reporting period, including the date the contribution was received and the residential address of the contributor.
+- o Schedule A Receipts: An alphabetical listing of all contributions in excess of \$50 received in a reporting period, including the date the contribution was received and the residential address of the contributor.
 This information must also be reported for receipts of \$50 or less if the total contributions from the individual have exceeded \$50 in the calendar year.
 Otherwise, receipts of \$50 and under may be added together on one line and included in total receipts.
 However, complete information, including date, name, residential address and amount, must be kept by the candidate or committee regardless of the amount of the contribution.
-If the contribution is \$200 or more, the occupation and employer of the contributor must also be disclosed.

-- o Schedule B Expenditures: An alphabetical listing of all disbursements in excess of \$50 with the amount and date of payment, the name and address of the payee and the purpose of the expenditure.
+If the contribution is \$200 or more, the occupation and employer of the contributor must also be disclosed. - o Schedule B Expenditures: An alphabetical listing of all disbursements in excess of \$50 with the amount and date of payment, the name and address of the payee and the purpose of the expenditure.
 Those expenditures of \$50 or less may be added together on one line and included in the total expenditures.
 However, complete information concerning all expenditures, including date, payee, address, amount and purpose, must be kept by the candidate or committee regardless of the amount. - o Schedule C In-Kind Contributions: An alphabetical listing of all in-kind contributions of anything of value other than money with a value in excess of \$50 in a calendar year.
 This listing includes the date, the name and residential address of each contributor and a description of the contribution.
 The occupation and employer of any contributor of \$200 or more in in-kind goods or services, or a combination of money and in-kind contributions, is also required.
 For those contributions valued at \$50 and under, a one-line total is included in the aggregate of all in-kind contributions for the period.
 In-kind contributions do not include volunteers' personal services or the exercise of ordinary hospitality. - o Schedule D Liabilities: An alphabetical listing of all outstanding, unpaid obligations as of the last day of the reporting period, regardless of when the liability was incurred.
 Included is the amount, the date the liability was incurred, the name and address to whom it is due and the purpose of the liability.
-Liabilities are carried over from each report to the successive report until such time as they are satisfied. - o Schedule E Disclosure of Assets Statement: A listing of all assets acquired or disposed of during that calendar year that have a useful life of more than one year, would be depreciable in a normal business environment, and have a cost/value of \$1,000 or more at the time of acquisition.
+Liabilities are carried over from each report to the successive report until such time as they are satisfied.